-Issuers of shares or debt securities for whom Luxembourg is the home member state must also make public a half-yearly financial report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at the latest, two months thereafter.
-The issuers must ensure that the half-yearly financial report remains available to the public for five years.
+Issuers of shares or debt securities for whom Luxembourg is their home member state must also make public a half-yearly financial report covering the first six months of the financial year as soon as possible after the end of the relevant period, but at the latest, three months thereafter.
+The issuers must ensure that the half-yearly financial report remains available to the public for at least 10 years.
+The half-yearly financial report shall comprise (i) the condensed set of financial statements for the relevant period, (ii) an interim management report and (iii) management statements confirming that the condensed set of financial statements have been prepared in accordance with the applicable set of accounting standards, gives a true and fair view of the assets, liabilities, financial position and profit or loss of the issuer, or the undertakings included in the consolidation as a whole similarly to the annual financial reports mentioned above, and that the interim management report includes a fair review of the information provided under any consolidated accounts.

-Interim management statements